Metrication in the United States: 20th century

 While not mandating metric use in the private sector, the federal government has sought to serve as a catalyst in the metric conversion of the country's trade, industry, and commerce.
 Exceptions were made for the highway and construction industries.
 The Department of Transportation planned to require metric units by 2000, but this plan was canceled by the 1998 highway bill TEA21.
 The U.S. military has generally high use of the metric system, partly because of the need to work with other nations' militaries.

 Executive Order 12770, signed by President George H. W. Bush on July 25, 1991, citing the Metric Conversion Act, directed departments and agencies within the executive branch of the United States Government to "take all appropriate measures within their authority" to use the metric system "as the preferred system of weights and measures for United States trade and commerce", and authorized the Secretary of Commerce "to charter an Interagency Council on Metric Policy ("ICMP"), which will assist the Secretary in coordinating Federal Government-wide implementation of this order."

 Some members of Congress attempted to ban use of the metric system on federal highways in 1992 and 1993.
 These bills were not popular in the House of Representatives and failed before a vote.

-The use of two different unit systems caused the loss of the Mars Climate Orbiter in 1999.
+The use of two different unit systems caused the loss of the Mars Climate Orbiter on September 23, 1999.
 NASA specified metric units in the contract.
 NASA and other organizations applied metric units in their work, but one subcontractor, Lockheed Martin, provided software that calculated and reported thruster performance data to the team in pound-force-seconds, rather than the expected newton-seconds.
 The spacecraft was intended to orbit Mars at about 150 km altitude, but incorrect data caused it to descend instead to about 57 km, burning up in the Martian atmosphere.